NieuwlandGeo/SLDReader/README.md

 Wellknown names that reference a symbol library, like `ttf://CustomFont#42` are not supported.
 The Size and Rotation elements may be dynamic by using the PropertyName element.

 Only one Graphic per PointSymbolizer is supported.
 Each Graphic can only have one Mark or one ExternalGraphic.

+Some vendor-specific marks (GeoServer, QGIS) are also supported, see the [Mark Gallery demo page](https://nieuwlandgeo.github.io/SLDReader/mark-gallery.html). *Note:* for full custom symbol support you need to use OpenLayers v10.3.0 or higher.

 #### ExternalGraphic